dcbanaynal-blip/BookWise/docs/bookkeeping-system-plan.md

   - Composite unique constraints (e.g., `ReferenceNumber` scoped per year if needed).
   - Enum-to-string conversions for account type and receipt status.
   - Shadow properties (`CreatedAt`, `UpdatedAt`) with automatic timestamps.
-- Surface `ExternalAccountNumber` on the `Account` entity with `[Required]` and alternate key configuration so imports from the existing accounting app stay stable; expose API filters/selectors by this code for cross-system reconciliation.
+- Surface `ExternalAccountNumber`, `SegmentCode`, and `Level` on the `Account` entity with `[Required]` metadata plus alternate keys so imports from the existing accounting app stay stable while the hierarchy can be reconstructed quickly; expose API filters/selectors by these fields for cross-system reconciliation.
 - Enable lazy-loading proxies or explicit loading depending on performance profile; expose DTOs to the API to avoid over-posting.

 ## 4. Web API Endpoints (ASP.NET Core)